The plectic conjecture over function fields: Introduction

 \subsection{Acknowledgments}

 The author thanks Mark Kisin for his encouragement and patience.
-The author would also like to thank Robert Cass and Kevin Lin for some helpful conversations on geometric Satake, and to thank Tamir Hemo for directing him to \cite{RS20}.
+The author is especially indebted to Dennis Gaitsgory for explaining his work-in-progress, as well as Kevin Lin for answering countless questions about \cite{AGKRRV21}.
+The author would also like to thank Robert Cass and Tamir Hemo for helpful discussions.